Math Placement Assessment FAQs

 May I use any other resources during the ALEKS Assessment?

-You may only use a pen or pencil, paper, and the resources provided within ALEKS.
-You should not receive assistance from friends, family, other websites, textbooks, or any other resource not provided by ALEKS.
-Using outside resources will lead to improper placement and potentially course failure and It is a violation of the institution’s honor code.
+No. You may only use a pen or pencil, paper, and the resources provided within ALEKS.
+You may not receive help from friends, family, websites, textbooks, notes, or any other resource outside ALEKS.
+Using outside resources can lead to incorrect placement and is a violation of the institution’s honor code.

 What if I see questions I don’t know?